Applied Welding Technology

 Here at WyoTech, it’s in our DNA to give our students the best training possible.
 Our Applied Welding Technology program is built so that students get hands-on experience, not just learning the different kinds of welding but also learning how to use them.

 In this phase, you will learn the value of the welding industry and how to get started.
-These first six weeks will have a focus on shielded metal arc welding (SMAW).
+These first six weeks will give you an introduction to a variety of different welding techniques.
 We will teach you the common welds, shop practices, personal protective equipment (PPE), and welding safety used in the industry.
-You will cover everything from design and set-up to the proper techniques to produce fillet and groove welds in the flat, horizontal, vertical, and overhead positions.
+You will cover design and set-up, then learn the proper techniques to produce fillet and groove welds in the flat, horizontal, vertical, and overhead positions.
 We will also teach you the different types of welds, weld joints, basic metallurgy, fixturing, and inspection methods.
-You will learn all of this and more in a practical sense, getting an introduction to the economical side of welding, including proper weld sizes, cost-saving procedures, and other shop applications to maximize production value.
+Students will learn an introduction to the economical side of welding, including proper weld sizes, cost saving procedures, and other shop applications to maximize production value.
+With wire feed welding, you will learn the difference between self-shielded and gas-shielded welding wire, as well as the difference between various types of steel, stainless steel, and aluminum welding.
+Introduction to the basics of Shielded Metal Arc Welding will be taught, showing students the difference between it and wire feed processes.

 - Theory, PPE, & welding safety